DayoOliyide/ShopTill/README.md

 ```
 - You should now end up with a jar in the ./builds/lib directory

-## Usage
-Users are created automatically, so you don't need to create them.
 ### To Start
 Type  ``` java -jar build/libs/ShopTill-1.0-SNAPSHOT.jar ``` to bring up the console